-There are some things which United Utilities must do to comply with the new government laws and regulations which we have discussed with you.
+In the proposed plan, there are some things which United Utilities must do to comply with the new government laws and regulations we have discussed with you.

-In the proposed plan, United Utilities plan to deliver more benefits beyond these requirements.

 Another option is that they just invest in the areas required to comply with these government laws and regulations.
-This would mean your annual bill would be reduced by around £2 a year by 2030 compared to the proposed plan.
+This would mean your annual bill would be reduced by around £3 a year by 2030.